Omnibility Talk Series - Interview with Benjamin Mosse, CPO @ heycar

 The biggest challenge will be to start, fundamentally, with the user.
 Really listening in order to understand people’s hopes, dreams, needs and fears will provide limitless areas for innovation.

 Benjamin has been involved in building new digital businesses since 2003.
 He works with heycar as Chief Product Officer, overseeing the roll out of heycar’s customer and dealer experiences.
 Prior to heycar, Benjamin worked for five years in product leadership with marketplace startups in Berlin.
 Before that Benjamin worked with Nokia, where he helped build mobile experiences for Adidas, Burton Snowboards, Michelin Travel Partners amongst others.
 Benjamin also spent 10 years in New York where he worked, amongst others, at The Associated Press.
 At AP, he led the Mobile business.
 Benjamin’s work has been recognized with an Apple Design Award, a Nokia Innovation and Excellence Award, the AP Chairman’s Prize, and a dotmobi award.

 heycar is the new, user-friendly online platform for tested used cars of all classes directly from selected brand dealers in Germany.
 Differentiated search criteria help users to intuitively and easily find exactly the used car that suits them.
 With VW, Audi, Mercedes, Kia, Skoda, Renault and many more, the platform covers a broad spectrum of car brands.
 At present heycar offers more than 370,000 listed vehicles of over 1000 groups of dealers at more than 4,000 locations.
 The startup based in Berlin was founded in 2017, CEO is Markus Kröger.
 More information on www.hey.car

 Want to gain more insights?
-Then head to futurice.com/automotive to learn more about our approach to the changing world of the Mobility industry.
+Then head to futurice.com/mobility to learn more about our approach to the changing world of the Mobility industry.